 The U.S. Constitution itself, establishes beyond doubt that the rights explicitly recognized by the Constitution as the inherent rights of a ‘Person’, the inalienable rights of ‘the People’ are the rights of living, breathing human beings.
 The U.S. Constitution explicitly recognizes that a ‘Party’ is not the same as a ‘Person’, and establishes, beyond rational challenge, that a corporation is a ‘Party’, not a ‘Person’.

-This argument has never been officially considered by the U.S. Supreme Court partly because no Constitutional issues were decided or ruled upon by the Supreme Court in the 1886 case when a preface written by a court clerk laid the unsupportable cornerstone for subsequent corporate law in America with his fraudulent assertion, fabricated to fulfill the wildest fantasy of an anti-democracy corporate lawyer, top executive, or major owner’s fantasy, that “… corporations are persons within the intent … of the 14th Amendment …”.
+This argument has never been officially considered by the U.S. Supreme Court partly because no Constitutional issues were decided or ruled upon by the Supreme Court in the 1886 case when a preface written by a court clerk laid the unsupportable cornerstone for subsequent corporate law in America with his fraudulent assertion, fabricated to fulfill the wildest fantasy of an anti-democracy corporate lawyer, top executive, or major owner, that “… corporations are persons within the intent … of the 14th Amendment …”.
 That outrageous assertion later became the shaky foundation for a subsequent judicial coup d’etat, the devastating consequences of which are being increasingly impressed on the people, but are still not commonly understood, or effectively disposed of by us.